Please excuse our simple website, but our marketing is mostly word-of-mouth.

 - NOTES – All WRs are grouped together for quick reference.
 FBs, RBs, TEs & WRs can be in numerical or depth-chart order.
 True freshmen have pink backgrounds; injured stars gray.
 Team stats rankings among the best are green, among the worst pink.
 Individual stats include last game (L) & season (S), w/ career (C) only on two-pagers, which also include high/previous schools.
 We avoid duplication & squeeze in 3rd- & 4th-string defenders w/ DBs, LBs or DL, but not further specific to positions.
 All charts include head coach, coordinators & assistants; two-pagers will include head coach & coordinator bios beginning 2016.

-Tony Britt Spotter Charts began out of necessity in 2005.
-As a talent statistician with ESPN since 1986, Tony offered to create spotter charts for PxP Pam Ward, who was tired of hand-written, mistake-filled charts arriving late in the week.
-In the 2015 season, we will have delivered more than 900 charts to 60+ national, regional & team announcers at 700+ NFL, CFB & HS games.
+Tony Britt’s Spotter Charts began out of necessity in 2005.
+As a talent statistician with ESPN since 1986, Tony offered to create spotter charts for PxP Pam Ward (pictured here w/ Rob Stone & Chris Spielman), who was tired of hand-written, mistake-filled charts arriving late in the week.
+Tony also worked as a newspaper sports writer, Assistant to the President of the U.S. Olympic Committee, & as a snow ski instructor in Colorado.

 “Tony, I just wanted to thank you for all your hard work this past season.
 I really believe I’ve gotten better as a PxP because of your brilliant charts.
 I hope we can keep this collaboration going for many more years to come!
 Sincerely,“

 – Marc (Kestecher, ESPN Radio, Jan.
 4, 2016)